-- Besides the Bay state, Massachusetts is also nicknamed: The Pilgrim State, The Puritan State, The Old Colony State, and less often The Baked Bean State.
+- Besides the Bay State, Massachusetts has also been nicknamed: The Pilgrim State, The Puritan State, The Old Colony State, and, less often, the Baked Bean State.

 - It was the native Americans that taught the Pilgrims how to plant corn and beans to help them survive.

 - Fought in 1775, the battles of Lexington and Concord were the first of the American Revolutionary War.

 - The first lighthouse in the USA was built in 1716 in the Boston Harbor on Little Brewster Island.

 - The first subway system in the United States opened in Boston in 1897.

 - Massachusetts was the first state to legalize same-sex marriage.
 It happened in 2003.